ywharton/sql-socialsci/setup.md

 exercises: 10
 questions:
 - "How do I install the DB Browser application?"
-- "How do I install the SQLite Shell program?"
+- "EXTRA: How do I install the SQLite Shell program?"
-- "How do I install the ODBC driver for SQLite?"
+- "EXTRA: How do I install the ODBC driver for SQLite?"
 objectives:
 - "Install the Firefox SQLite plugin "
 - "Invoke the Firefox SQLite plugin"
-- "Install the SQLite Shell program"
+- "Install the SQLite Shell program (Extra)"
-- "Invoke the SQLite Shell program"
+- "Invoke the SQLite Shell program (Extra)"
-- "Install the ODBC driver"
+- "Install the ODBC driver (Extra)"
 keypoints:
 - "Both the DB Browser application and the SQLite tools can be directly downloaded from the Internet"
 - "The DB Browser application is a standard windows program"